BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/3/Activities/10_Service_Users/Solved/Readme.md

 ## Solution Guide: Service Users

 In the previous activity, we stopped and removed a few old services from the system.
-In this activity, we removed those users from the system and added a new service user for `tripwire`.
+In this activity, we remove those users from the system and add a new service user for `tripwire`.

+- In this activity, you will continue auditing the same server for your senior administrator.

+- The senior administrator would like you to remove any old service users from the system and create a new user that will be dedicated to running the Tripwire program.

+- To complete this activity, you will use the `adduser` and `deluser` commands with the correct flags to clean up the system and create this new Tripwire user.

+    - Tripwire can only be run as `root`, so you will also need to add a line to the `sudoers` file to allow this.

-To complete this activity, we needed to:
+To complete this activity, we need to:

 - Use the `deluser` command to remove lingering service users.